diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

 Note that the project's build artificats end up in the folder `${baseDir}/deployment/deployment-package`.
 The dependencies end up in the folder `${baseDir}/deployment/deployment-package/lib`.

+In case you want to use the Schedoscope autodeploy mechanism for external Hive libraries, you should additionally extend the assembly descriptor to copy the external Hive libraries to a separate folder next to `lib` as described in [Hive Transformations](Hive Transformations).

-Additionally, a Schedoscope configuration file and logback configuration file have been copied from the `resources` to the `deployment-package` folder.
-Please refer to [Configuring Schedoscope](Configuring Schedoscope) for more information on those.
+Moreover, a Schedoscope configuration file and logback configuration file have been copied from the `resources` to the `deployment-package` folder.
+Please refer to [Configuring Schedoscope](Configuring Schedoscope) for more information on those files.

-Moreover, a launch script `start.sh` has been copied to `${baseDir}/deployment/deployment-package` which we cover in the next section.
+Finally, a launch script `start.sh` has been copied to `${baseDir}/deployment/deployment-package` which we cover in the next section.

 ## 3. Create Launch Script

+A launch script has to do two things: construct the classpath and launch the Schedoscope main program.
+There are [several options for launching Schedoscope](Starting Schedoscope); here we restrict ourselves to launch Schedoscope with the command shell open.

+    #!/bin/bash
+    CP=""
+    for D in ./lib/*.jar; do CP=${CP}:${D}; done for S in .*.jar; do CP=${S}:${CP}; done CP=${CP}:`hadoop classpath`

+    java -cp ${CP} -Dlogback.configurationFile=eci-logback.xml -Dconfig.file=./schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeRestService --shell $@